Cehir/gin-gonic-xss-middleware/README.md

 # Xss Middleware

 XssMw is an middleware written in [Golang](https://golang.org/) for the [Gin](https://github.com/gin-gonic/gin) web framework.
 Although, it should be useable with any Go web framework which utilizes Golang's "net/http" native library in a similiar way to Gin.
 The idea behind XssMw is to "auto remove XSS" from user submitted input.

-It's applied on http GET, POST and PUT Requests only
+It's applied on http GET, POST, PATCH and PUT requests only.

 The XSS filtering is performed by HTML sanitizer [Bluemonday](https://github.com/microcosm-cc/bluemonday).